yogeshhk/Publications/README_VisualSummary.md

 So, 3 Ss: Simplify, Subtract & Summarize

-नवनीत: eternally-new/butter(summary-सार, अमृत)
+नवनीत: eternally-new/butter(summary-सार, भावार्थ, अमृत)
-दर्शन: sight, enlightened visual manifestation
+दर्शन: sight, enlightened visual manifestation (दीपिका)

 Podcasts (or videos or talks and to an extent even books or blogs) are black-boxes.
 You don't get anything unless you go through them fully.
 There is no preview-trailer of what's coming, wasting our time in case the topic is not interesting to you.
 Even if it is interesting, you many not have time to go through all that story-built-up or flamboyance (all-that-jazz) to get the core idea.
 One pager Summary gives much desired quick and concise overview.
 Just a text summary can be boring, so adding fun-pictures helps retention and interest.